Conference Program

 Safe behavior of autonomous vehicles needs to be assured before being deployed on public roads and maintained safely during the operation phase.
 This presentation will delve into the following key aspects: 1.
 Autonomous Vehicle Safety Assurance and SafetyOps approach 2.
 Challenges toward Rapid SafetyOps, exemplified by System Theoretic Process Analysis (STPA) 3.
 Generative AI and Large Language Models as a Potential Solution

-The UK's approach to connected and automated mobility (CAM)
+The UK’s ambition for connected and automated mobility technologies

 Sumit Pandey